About

 About My Blog, "LazyJ's Minetest World"

-My blog is a journal of my own journey in studying, learning, and improving my design skills, build skills, and over-all skills as an aspiring Minetest artisan.
+My blog is a journal of my own journey in studying, learning, and improving my design skills, build skills, and over-all skills as an aspiring Luanti artisan.
 Along the way, perhaps others will be able to learn from what I've learned.

 This blog is not for the uncouth.
 All comments will have to be approved by me first.